-The following pests are either exotic or currently confined to other parts of Australia, beyond South Australia.
+The following pests are either exotic or currently confined to other parts of Australia.
+These are the high-priority potato pests of Australia.

 It is anticipated that at the end of June 2013, the management of Branched Broomrape will be the responsibility of the farmer or property owner, in response to standards set by industry and requirements administered under the Natural Resources Management Act 2004.
 This is consistent with other agricultural weeds.